Free • Vet-Approved • No Login Required

 What you'll get

-• Risk level and urgency guidance in plain language
+• Risk level and urgency in plain language

-• Expected symptoms to watch for over the next hours
+• Symptoms to watch for in coming hours

 • Next steps your vet may recommend